 A student may drop or add a class in the Office of the Registrar.
 Any course change after the initial enrollment requires the written approval of an advisor.
-This may be done during the first week of classes for the Fall and Spring semesters or by the second class day during Summer Session.
+This may be done during the first week of classes for the Fall and Spring semesters or by the second class day during the summer session.